sugs12/ISDM/isdm-project.md

 5. Assumptions

 #### 1. Project Objectives
-#### Our objective is to create an improved simplified system that improves the operation of their inhouse call management system.
-We aim to do complete this objective through the following:
+#### The primary objective is to develop a simplified information system that will improve operation of the in-house call management system (CMC) of a major travel company.
+The following objectives can help accomplish this goal:

-* Provide suggestions as to how the company can improve their operations
+* List the overall assumptions of the system.
-* Define the problem from a design thinking perspective
+* Define the problem from a design thinking perspective.
-* List the overall assumptions of the system
+* Provide suggestions as to how the company can improve their operations.
-* Document our proposed solutions including any Information System models and work products
+* Document the proposed solutions including any Information System models and work products.
-* Create any needed diagrams that can be used to help explain, promote and visualise the new business system.
+* Create diagrams that can be used to help explain, promote and visualise the new business system.
-* Discuss advantages and disadvantages of improving the overall system as well as the failures that are associated with this.
+* Discuss advantages and disadvantages of improving the overall system as well as the failures that can be associated with this.

-##### We hope, by the end of the project, the company will be able to achieve the following:
+#### Achieving the above mentioned objectives and developing the information system will enable the travel company to:

-* System will be used by Relationship Managers to sell holiday packages to potential customers.
+* Improve call routing and dynamic call flow control for inbound and outbound calls.
-* Improved call routing and dynamic call flow control for inbound and outbound calls.
+* Improve accuracy when matching a customer to a Relationship Manager (RM) that suits the customer’s needs.
-* Improved accuracy when matching a customer to a RM that suits the customer’s needs.
+* Sell holiday packages to potential customers.

 ### **Problem Statement**